 • 4 credits of science (ALL units must be laboratory science; recommended units include Biology, Chemistry, Physics, Anatomy, and Environmental Science)

 • 2 credits of a foreign language, must be the same language.
-American Sign Language is acceptable for this requirement
+American Sign Language is often acceptable for this requirement

 • 1 credit of Fine Arts – Recommended units include: Music, Band, Art, Theater, Dance, Drama, and Performance